-Source water is the untreated ground water (e.g., aquifers and springs) and surface waters (e.g., rivers, streams, and lakes) used to supply drinking water to private, domestic wells and public water systems.
-Ground water and surface water used for drinking water supplies are often vulnerable to contamination from land use practices such as farming and potential contaminant sources such as gas stations within the vicinity of drinking water wells and intakes.
-There are ways to minimize this vulnerability and help keep public drinking water free from contaminants.
+Source water is the untreated groundwater (e.g., aquifers and springs) and surface waters (e.g., rivers, streams, and lakes) used to supply drinking water to private, domestic wells and public water systems.
+Groundwater and surface water used for drinking water supplies are often vulnerable to contamination from land use practices such as farming and potential contaminant sources such as gas stations within the vicinity of drinking water wells and intakes.
+There are ways to minimize this vulnerability and help protect public drinking water from contaminants.

 This accordion will not appear on the screen